 What should you log for an AI agent in production?

-Section titled “Quick answer”Log enough to answer five questions later:
+Section titled “What matters first”Log enough to answer five questions later:

 - what task the agent was trying to complete,